A website sales funnel is vital to your online marketing strategy. Read this guide to create website sales funnels so you can get more leads in 2022.

 Website sales funnels are a user-friendly and effective way of gathering qualified leads.
 These types of funnels are perfect for products that people want to explore the benefits and features of before buying.
 This is a ton of information that would create one endless page to scroll through.
 At this point, I predict that the die-hard advocates of the Long-Form Sales Copy are already preparing an objection for the comments section.

 Hear me out, though, because I’ve thought this through.
-The main purpose of long-form copy is to answer ALL of the prospect’s questions and objections, as well as providing ALL of the benefits and details of the product.
+The main purpose of the long-form copy is to answer ALL of the prospect’s questions and objections, as well as provide ALL of the benefits and details of the product.
+The added benefit to this is that when you get leads, they’re qualified leads.

 A funnel website works based on one simple principle: only one call to action on every page, leading your reader to make a purchase.